scikit-learn-contrib/MAPIE/README.rst

 🤝  Affiliations
 ================

-MAPIE has been developed through a collaboration of Quantmetry, Michelin, and ENS Paris-Saclay with a financial support from Région Ile de France.
+MAPIE has been developed through a collaboration between Quantmetry, Michelin, and ENS Paris-Saclay and with the financial support from Région Ile de France.

 |Quantmetry|_ |Michelin|_